-AudioFile, ImageFile, TextFile and VideoFile are concrete file classes implementing the accept() method from IFile interface and containing some additional information about the specific file.
+AudioFile, ImageFile, TextFile and VideoFile are concrete file classes implementing the accept() method from the IFile interface and containing some additional information about the specific file.

 Directory implements the same required methods as File, but it also contains title, level, isInitiallyExpanded properties and files list, containing the IFile objects.
 It also defines the addFile() method, which allows adding IFile objects to the directory (files list).
-Similarly as in specific file classes, accept() method is implemented here as well.
+Similarly, as in specific file classes, accept() method is implemented here as well.

 IVisitor defines a common interface for the specific visitor classes: